NayD101/Pi--Rfid-/README.md

 ## Purpose

-+To capture card info and to write and read on to new card +To capture Key info that allows access to Doors, Cars, etc
++ To capture card info and to write and read on to new card
++ To capture Key info that allows access to Doors, Cars, etc

 ## Equipment